 know the truth!

-Get COVID-19 help & information in your language
+Get health and wellness information in your language

 As we continue to respond to the COVID-19 pandemic, the challenge of an over-abundance of misinformation related to the virus, its symptoms, spreadability, and vaccines is growing.
 Not all the information you come across might be true, and it could be potentially harmful in some cases.
 As scientists and researchers across the globe are studying and learning more about preventative measures to get the virus under control, we should continue to refrain ourselves from information or plausible cures, which may not have originated from reliable sources or vetted by a healthcare provider.